lennsa/changelog-generator/README.md

 use:

-python changelog generate ./
+python changelog generate [path to repo]
-* generates new file
+* generates new CHANGELOG.md file at repo root

-python changelog add ./
+python changelog add [path to repo]
-* ceeps file content of old changelog
+* ceeps the content of old CHANGELOG.md changelog
 * can be applied wichout any changes